Table of Contents

 Tip #5: Maintain Optimum Temperature

-If you are propagating your cactus indoors, you should maintain optimal temperature that ranges between 66 to 85 degrees (F) for it to flourish.
+If you are propagating your cactus indoors, you should maintain optimal temperature that ranges between 66°F to 85°F for it to flourish.
 And you should strive to maintain these temperatures consistently.
-During winter, your succulent plant can tolerate low temperatures of between 43 to 58 degrees (F), below that it becomes unfavorable for it.
+During winter, your succulent plant can tolerate low temperatures of between 43°F to 58°F, below that it becomes unfavorable for it.

 If you understand temperature ranges, then you might know how to make cactus grow faster.
 So don’t dare subject it to low temperatures.
 Nevertheless, some species can tolerate extremely low temperatures than the range recommended, such as hedgehog cactus.